-Additionally, ToothFairy offers a unique option of improving the sound quality of your Bluetooth headphones by funnelling the sound through a higher level audio codec.
+Additionally, ToothFairy offers a unique option of improving the sound quality of your Bluetooth headphones by funneling the sound through a higher level audio codec.

-In the end, it seems like Bluetooth headphones are here to stay.
+In the end, it seems like wireless headphones are here to stay.
 So finding a master program to control them with ease is going to save your hours of time in the long run.
-Use the tips above to configure your Bluetooth headphones, easily connect AirPods to MacBook, and take advantage of ToothFairy to just the way you want and take advantage of ToothFairy to tell you what exactly is going on with all your Bluetooth devices.
+Use the tips above to configure your headphones, easily connect AirPods to MacBook, and take advantage of AirBuddy and ToothFairy for best results.

-Best of all, ToothFairy is available for a free trial through Setapp, a platform of over 100 useful utilities and apps for people who love finding the best shortcuts for using their Macs.
+Best of all, AirBuddy and ToothFairy are available for a free trial through Setapp, a platform of over 200 useful utilities and apps for people who love finding the best shortcuts for using their Macs.
 Now enjoy the sound!